lantip/id-card-generator/ABRMS-LICENSE.md

 The "Anyone But Richard M Stallman" License
 ===========================================

+    This software is licensed under the "Anyone But Richard M Stallman" (ABRMS) license, described below.
+No other licenses may apply.

 Do anything you want with this program, with the exceptions listed below under "EXCEPTIONS".